gklyne/annalist/INTRO.md

 ## Background

-Inspired in part by working with small research groups, and also my own experiences and requirements for data management in running a small business.
+This project is inspired in part by working with small research groups, and also my own experiences and requirements for data management in running a small business.

-The first mile:  while there are many tools for archiving, publishing and processing data, it seems there is a gap in provision for non-developers to create datasets.
-Maybe the most widely used tools are spreadsheets,m but these are not so good for shariung and remixing data.
+**Data - The First Mile**:  while there are many tools for archiving, publishing and processing data, it seems there is a gap in provision for non-developers to create new datasets.
+Maybe the most widely used tools are spreadsheets, but these are not so good for sharing and remixing data.

-For example, in our work on Research Ob jects, a common question for which there was often not a satisfactory answer was: "How do I create a Research Object?"
+For example, in work on Research Objects, a common question for which there was often not a satisfactory answer was: "How do I create a Research Object?"

 ## Goals